sharonVko/Project-Code-Quiz/README.md

 ![screenshot](./public/screenshot.png)
 ![screenshot](./public/screenshot_congrats.png)

+## Live Demo

+Check out the live demo on Netlify:[The Code Quiz on Netlify](https://the-code-quiz.netlify.app/)

 ## Navigation

 Users can navigate through the quiz by using buttons to select the difficulty level and language preference.
 The quiz is designed to be intuitive, making it easy to switch settings and progress through questions.